magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 Reload the [shopping page][3] and click the `Calculate` button
 again.
-You receive a plain `Page not found` text from the server and read
+You receive a plain `Page not found` text from the server.
+You
-`localhost:3000/shopping` in the address bar of your browser instead of
+also see the `localhost:3000/shopping` URI in the address bar of your
-the previous `localhost:3000/shopping.html`.
+browser instead of the previous `localhost:3000/shopping.html` URI.

 As you remember from the [Tutorial 3 - CLJ based http-server - ][4] we
 defined the application's routes as follows